Nimur-Rashid-Imon66/my-bio/README.md

 ## Usage

-To view the webpage and access your bio information, follow these steps:
+To view the webpage and access my bio information, follow these steps:

 1. Clone the repository using the following command: